krystianbajno/dropperoni/README.md

 DROPPA is able to perform Man in the Middle.
 It can get a request from client, decrypt it, process, re-encrypt. and pass it to target.
 Modify file mitm_payload.rs.
 By default it rewrites request Host header to match the target domain.
 This TLS proxy setup needs that in order to work properly.

+It intercepts, decrypts, and logs every request and every response (both headers and body) on proxy and droppa server.

 ### Bring Your Own Keys
 Apart from runtime certificate generation, DROPPA has capability to load your own certificates.